Intentional focus on the well-being and resiliency of ministry leaders.

 With the purpose of a sabbatical to pull back from clamoring attentions and responsibilities (work), and to re-frame present context, recalibrate personal well-being, and reignite a passion for future ministry, Reclaim Leadership provides:

-• A well-being call in week 2
+A well-being coaching call in the week 1/4 through sabbatical

-• A well-being call in week 6
+A well-being coaching call in the week 3/4 through sabbatical

-• A final coaching session at the beginning of the last week of sabbatical to help prepare for re-entry.
+A final coaching session at the beginning of the last week of sabbatical to help prepare for re-entry.